libops/docs/docs/development/index.md

 ### Firewall Settings

-Until your site goes live, all your LibOps environments are behind a firewall so only you and your team can access the sites.
+Until your site goes live, all your libops environments are behind a firewall so only you and your team can access the sites.

 Ensure the public IPv4 address of the machine(s) you're working from is in the `ssh-firewall` and `https-firewall` lists in [libops.yml](./yml.md).
 If the IP address you're visiting the site is not configured in libops.yml, you will not be able to access your site.